jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 - money.

-{{< s v="3" >}} We obtain what we need from one another through by treaty, by barter, and by purchase.
+{{< s v="3" >}} We obtain what we need from one another:
+- **by treaty**
+- **by barter**
+- **by purchase**. *

+> *Superphysics Note: Our moneyless system is a hybrid of treaty and barter.

-This trucking disposition is the origin of the division of labour.
+**This trucking disposition is the origin of the division of labour.**

-In a tribe of hunters, a person makes bows and arrows better than any other.
+A tribal person makes bows and arrows better than any other.
-He exchanges them for cattle from people who can catch them better.
+- He exchanges them for cattle from people who can catch them better.
-From a regard to his own interest, bows and arrows becomes his chief business.
+- From a regard to his own interest, bows and arrows becomes his chief business.
-Another excels in building huts and also trades this service for cattle and meat until carpentry becomes his employment.
+- Another excels in building huts and also trades this service for cattle and meat until carpentry becomes his employment.
-In the same way, a third becomes a smith and a fourth becomes a tanner.
+- In the same way, a third becomes a smith
+- a fourth becomes a tanner.

-Thus, the certainty of being able to exchange their surplus produce for the produce of other men’s labour, encourages every man to= have an occupation, and cultivate whatever talent he might have.
+**Thus, the _certainty_ of being able to exchange their surplus produce for the produce of other men’s labour, encourages every man to**: *
+- have an occupation, and
+- cultivate whatever talent he might have.

+> *Superphysics Note: This is why a moneyless system requires long-term investment

 {{< s v="4" >}} The difference in the natural talents in men is much less than we think.

-The different levels of skill of different men in different professions is the effect of the division of labour.
+The different levels of skill of different men in different professions is the effect of the division of labour*.

+> *Superphysics Note: The natural human ability to communicate and trade is the cause, skill and specialization is the effect.
+However, we go deeper and assign the root cause as a living mind's ability to express

-The difference between a philosopher and a street porter seems to arise not so much from nature, but from habit, custom, and education.
+The difference between a philosopher and a street porter seems to arise not so much from nature, but from **habit, custom, and education**.*

-They were perhaps very much alike when they were 6-8 years old.
+- They were perhaps very much alike when they were 6-8 years old.
-As they got older, the difference in their talents widened until their employments became totally different.
+- As they got older, the difference in their talents widened until their employments became totally different.

+> *Superphysics Note: This matches David Hume's assertion that 'nurture' is more important than 'nature'

-Without the disposition to truck, barter, and exchange, everyone must have had the same duties and work to do.
+Without the disposition to truck, barter, and exchange:
+- everyone must have had the same duties and work to do
-There could have been no such difference of employment and no great difference in talents.
+- there could have been no difference of employment and talents.

 {{< s v="5" >}} This disposition to trade creates the difference of talents and renders them useful to society.